11 Haircuts for Long Straight Hair That Add Volume

 Wispy Ends for a ‘Model Off-Duty’ Vibe

-Something about effortless, barely-there texture makes hair look effortlessly chic.
+Something about an effortless, barely-there texture makes hair look effortlessly chic.
 Wispy ends give long, straight hair that "I woke up like this" softness, removing just enough bulk to create movement without removing the length.
 The result?
 Hair that feels lighter, airier, and always in motion—perfect for anyone who wants that model-off-duty aesthetic without the high-maintenance styling.

 Source: Pinterest